tumagonx/nwjs_docs_old/Window.md

 ### Window.show()

-Show the window if it's not showed, `show` will not focus on the window on some platforms, so you need to call `focus` if you want to.
+Show the window if it's not shown, `show` will not focus on the window on some platforms, so you need to call `focus` if you want to.

 `show(false)` has the same effect with `hide()`.